erin-nielsen/ldap2pg/README.md

 		ldap2pg --config ldapp2pg/ldap2pg.yml

-10. An example output that indicates a successful connection to the PostgreSQL database and LDAP instance is the following:
+10. An example output that indicates a successful connection to the PostgreSQL database and the  OpenLDAP instance is the following:

 		06:14:50 INFO   Starting ldap2pg                                 version=v6.0 runtime=go1.20.5 commit=023e6933
 		06:14:50 INFO   Using YAML configuration file.                   path=ldap2pg.yml